Intro Seminars

 A keen interest in how we can make AI beneficial to humanity

-No technical background required (though helpful for the Alignment Track)
+No technical background required

 English proficiency is required; the reading materials are in English, discussions might be held in other languages, depending on participant availability